dilliwalanishant/Karigarshub/README.md

             portalHRMS: "HRMS Odisha", portalHRMSDesc: "Human Resource Management System for government employees.",
             welcomeTitle: "Welcome to Karigar's Hub!", welcomeText: "Are you a new user?
 We have a short video to show you how to use the website.", watchTutorialBtn: "Watch Tutorial", noThanksBtn: "No, thanks",
             siteTutorialTitle: "How to use Karigar's Hub",
             artisanIdPopupTitle: "Artisan ID Card Required", artisanIdPopupText: "To find the best schemes, an Artisan ID (Pehchan Card) is very helpful.
-If you don't have one, you can register for it on the official government portal.", registerNowBtn: "Register for Pehchan Card"
+If you don't have one, you can register for it on the official government portal.", registerNowBtn: "Register for Pehchan Card",
+            chatHeader: "Support Hub", chatWelcome: "Hello!
+How can I help you today?
+Please select an option.", chatFaq1: "How to get a loan?", chatFaq2: "How to sell my products?", chatFaq3: "How to find scholarships?", chatFaq4: "Need direct help?",
+            chatAns1: "You can apply for a loan through the MUDRA scheme.
+Use our 'AI Scheme Finder' for details.",
+            chatAns2: "Register on our portal by clicking 'Join Us'.
+Watch the 'How to Sell' video in the Learn section.",
+            chatAns3: "Visit the 'For Children' section.
+We have links to the National and State Scholarship Portals.",
+            chatAns4: "For direct help, you can call us or send a message on WhatsApp.",
+            chatContactCall: "Call Us", chatContactWhatsapp: "WhatsApp"
         },
         or: {
             pageTitle: "କାରିଗର ହବ୍", headerTitle: "କାରିଗର ହବ୍", headerSubtitle: "ତାରାବୋଇର ବୁଣାକାରମାନଙ୍କୁ ସଶକ୍ତ କରିବା ପାଇଁ ଏକକ ପୋର୍ଟାଲ୍",